nafis4139/personal-finance-tracker/7project/report.md

 ### 2.4 System Workflow

-1. User Login
+**01. User Login**
 - The user opens the web app (React on Render).
 - The login form sends a `POST /api/login` request.
 - Nginx forwards the request to the backend API.
 - The Go backend checks the email & password in PostgreSQL.
 - If correct, the backend returns a JWT token.
 - The frontend saves the token and redirects the user to the dashboard.
-2. Adding a Transaction
+**02. Adding a Transaction**
 - The user fills in the transaction form (amount, category, date, etc.).
 - Frontend sends `POST /api/transactions` with `**Authorization: Bearer <JWT>**`.
 - Backend validates the JWT and gets the user ID.
 - Backend inserts a new transaction into PostgreSQL using the repo layer.
 - Frontend updates the list and charts.
-3. Viewing Dashboard Summary
+**03. Viewing Dashboard Summary**
 - The dashboard page loads and requests `/api/dashboard/summary`.
 - Backend reads all transactions (and budgets) for the selected period.
 - Backend calculates:
   - total income/expenses
   - category spending
   - monthly totals
 - Returns the summary as JSON.
 - Frontend displays charts and tables with Recharts.
-4. Managing Categories & Budgets
+**04. Managing Categories & Budgets**
 - Categories and budgets follow the same flow:
   - Frontend sends create/update/delete requests.
   - Backend validates the JWT and checks if the category/budget belongs to the user.
   - Repository layer writes changes to PostgreSQL.
   - UI updates instantly.

 This following sequence diagram summarizes how frontend, backend, and database work together for typical user actions.